Submission period April 9 - May 28, 2014

 - If you are under the age of majority in your province, you need a parent or guardian’s knowledge and consent to enter.

 - Entries must be submitted via the website: www.filmpossible.ca.
 The contest is open for entries on April 9.

 - Multiple entries are permitted - you can submit a total of 5 entries.

 - Videos must not be more than 2 minutes.

 - : AVI, MOV, WMV, MP4, MPEG, FLV, 3GP and 3G2

 - Videos must be original – created for filmpossible.

 - Your entry must incorporate the theme "bringing visibility to disability".
-Judges will also look for creativity, emotional impact, film quality, as well as subject and storyline.
+The judging panel "Jury" will also look for creativity, emotional impact, film quality, as well as subject and storyline.

 You must have permission to use any copyrighted material such as music.
 Although Holland Bloorview is not providing legal advice, entrants should look for